shibayan/appservice-acmebot/README.md

     -d "{"ResourceGroupName":"***","SiteName":"***","Domain":"***","UseIpBasedSsl":(true/false)}"
 ```

+- ResourceGroupName
+  - Resource group containing App Service
+- SiteName
+  - App Servicee name to issue certificate
+- Domain
+  - Host name to issue certificate (It needs to be added to App Service)
+- UseIpBasedSsl
+  - Use IP Based SSL binding

 ### Renew certificates

 This function will check the expiration date once a day for the certificate issuer is "Let's Encrypt Authority X3" or "Let's Encrypt Authority X4".

 The default time is UTC 00:00, so if necessary they can set any time zone with `WEBSITE_TIME_ZONE`.

+### Deploy new version

+This function use `Run From Package`.
+To deploy the latest version, just restart Azure Functions.

 ## Thanks